There are two standard types of outdoor fiber optic cable installations: underground cable installation and…

 It just so happens they’re great for long-distance, high-performance data networking and telecommunications and have all but replaced copper and other electrical transmission lines in the last few decades because they provide higher bandwidth and can transmit data over longer distances.

-Note: To be entirely accurate … One way to install outdoor fiber optic cable is to put it overhead.
-Pole line/aerial installation means suspending the lines from pylons or poles or even mounting them on buildings.
-But burying cables underground (or placing them into a buried duct) is the other, preferred method.
+Note: To be entirely accurate, one way to install outdoor fiber optic cable is to put it overhead.
+Pole line/aerial installation means suspending the lines from pylons or poles, or even mounting them on buildings.
+Underground fiber optic cable installation (or placing them into a buried duct) is the other, preferred method.

 Here are a few common ways to install underground fiber-optic cable:

 - Underground duct installation – Fiber optic cables can be pulled through ducts, which protect the cables once they are buried.
-“Cable-jetting” is one way of installing the fiber optic cable is in the conduit via high-pressure air (the other would be simply pulling the line through);
+“Cable-jetting” is one way of installing the cable in the conduit via high-pressure air (the other would be simply pulling the line through).

-- Micro-trenching – Fiber optic cable is installed in pavement by way of a small groove in a street, sidewalk or parking lot.
-(Since we bury cable in the marsh, this isn’t something we do here at Stan’s.)
+- Micro-trenching – Cables are installed in pavement by way of a small groove in a street, sidewalk, or parking lot.
+Since we work mainly in the marsh, this isn’t something we do here at Stan’s.

 First, we perform a site survey and route analysis to evaluate soil content and identify all obstacles and water crossings.
 Regulations may require an Environmental Impact Study of the areas where we’ll be trenching.
 The next step in the process is to procure permits/licenses for all rights-of-way.

 Generally, when we’re trenching for the fiber-optic line, we have to keep the trench as straight as possible (the utility companies have to observe what is called the “minimum bend radius” of the cable).
 The utilities also have to ground steel-armored cables and put the appropriate warning labels directly above the cable to alert people to the right of way.